Input-to-state stability for bilinear feedback systems: Global input-to-state stability for bilinear feedback systems

 \end{lemma}

-\begin{proof} Since all operators are bounded well-posedness of the linear system is evident.
-Note that since $A=A_0 + K$ with bounded $K$ and skew-adjoint $A_0$ one has $\real \scpr{Az}{z}{X} = \real \scpr{Lz}{z}{X}$ for all $z \in D(A)=D(A_0)$.
-With this at hand it is not difficult to see that the proof is similar to the one for \Cref{lem:representation_norm(z)^2_analytic}.
-Indeed, we only the continuous dependency of the solution of the linear system with respect to the initial data in $C([0,t);X)$.
-But this is clear from the well-posedness. \end{proof}
+\begin{proof} Note that since $A=A_0 + L$ with bounded $L$ and skew-adjoint $A_0$, one has $\real \scpr{Az}{z}{X} = \real \scpr{Lz}{z}{X}$ for all $z \in D(A)=D(A_0)$.
+With this at hand, it is not difficult to see that the proof is similar to the one for \Cref{lem:representation_norm(z)^2_analytic}.
+Indeed, we only have to ensure the continuous dependency of the solution of the linear system with respect to the initial data in $C([0,t];X)$.
+But this is clear from the boundedness of $B_1$, $B_2$ and $C$. \end{proof}